Calypso and Odysseus – The Mythical Love Story in the Odyssey

 The intervention of the gods

-Odysseus’s release does not come about on its own.
-It requires divine intervention.
-Athena, the hero’s patroness, intercedes with Zeus during an absence of Poseidon—the only god who is hostile to Odysseus.
+Η απελευθέρωση του Οδυσσέα δεν έρχεται από μόνη της. Απαιτεί θεϊκή παρέμβαση.
+Athena, the hero’s protector, intercedes with Zeus during an absence of Poseidon—the only god who is hostile toward Odysseus.
 Zeus sends Hermes to convey the order to Calypso: Odysseus must leave.

-This scene is remarkable for one reason: Calypso is angry.
-He does not obey immediately with courtesy or acceptance.
-She complains in a way that brings her closer to a mortal woman than to a goddess.
-He says the gods are hypocrites. — They allow themselves to love mortal women, but when a goddess loves a mortal man, they intervene to take him back.
+This scene is remarkable for one reason: Calypso gets angry.
+She does not immediately comply with politeness or acceptance.
+She protests in a way that makes her seem more like a mortal woman than a goddess.
+She says that the gods are hypocrites—they allow themselves to love mortal women, but when a goddess loves a mortal man, they intervene to take him back.
 Her observation is fair.
-And Hermes doesn't contradict her.
+And Hermes does not refute her.

-Finally, Calypso obeys.
+In the end, Calypso obeys.
 She goes to find Odysseus and tells him he is free to leave.
-But even at this moment, her love does not fade.
+But even at that moment, her love does not fade.
 She helps him build a raft, gives him provisions, and guides him by the stars.
 It is as if she is seeing him off, knowing that they will never see each other again.

 The Portrait of Calypso: Unrequited Love

-Calypso is one of the most tragic figures of the Odyssey, and the paradox is that she does not die, does not suffer violently, is not punished.
-Her tragedy is quieter: she loves someone who cannot belong to her.
+Calypso is one of the most tragic figures in the *Odyssey*, and the paradox is that she does not die, does not suffer a violent death, and is not punished.
+Her tragedy is more subtle: she loves someone who cannot be hers.

-Homer doesn’t portray her as evil.
-She isn’t the witch Circe who turns men into pigs, nor is she the Sirens who sing to kill.
-She is a woman—albeit an immortal one—who loved the wrong man, or the right man in the wrong place.
-Ogygia was her world, not Odysseus’s.
+Homer doesn't make her bad.
+She's not the Circe witch who transforms men into pigs, it's not the Sirens who sing to kill.
+It's a woman. — whether or not immortal — who loved the wrong man, or the right man in the wrong place.
+Ogyya was her world, not his Odysseus.

 What makes her form unique is that, despite her power, she cannot change what Odysseus desires.
 She can grant him immortality, but she cannot give him Ithaca.
 She can keep him close to her, but she cannot make him stay of his own free will.
 And in the end—and this is perhaps her most human trait—she lets him go.